goldprice.devVSMetalpriceAPI

 Endpoints goldprice.dev exposes on Pro that MetalpriceAPI does not offer at any tier.

-- Signed deviation between live oracle spot and futures settlement on the same asset at the same timestamp.
+Signed deviation between live oracle spot and futures settlement on the same asset at the same timestamp.
 Emitted as a flag when deviation exceeds configurable thresholds.
-Useful for detecting stale upstream feeds or arbitrage windows.
+Useful for detecting stale upstream feeds or basis widening.

-- Native stdio bridge with six tools exposing price queries, distribution fetches, methodology lookups, and source metadata.
+Native stdio bridge with seven tools exposing price queries, forward-view fetches, methodology lookups, and source metadata.
 Available on Free, Basic, and Pro.
 Used by Claude, Cursor, and custom agents.

 FAQ